St. Louis’ 2020 homicide rate is highest in 50 years

-ST. LOUIS (AP) - St. Louis recorded its worst homicide rate in the past 50 years even though the total number of homicides during 2020 fell just short of the city’s all-time record.
+ST. LOUIS (AP) - St. Louis recorded its worst homicide rate for 50 years in 2020, even though the total number of homicides last year fell just short of the city’s all-time record.

 Police said 262 people were killed in St. Louis last year - five less than the record of 267 set in 1993.
 But because the city’s population has declined since 1993, the homicide rate was much higher in 2020.